stelcodes/nuzzle/README.md

 The Nuzzle config data-structure must be a map where each key is either a keyword or a vector of keywords.
 The distinction is important.
 It separates map entries into two categories:

-1. Option Entries
-Option entries have a **keyword** key and are usually defined by Nuzzle (ex: `:nuzzle/base-url`), but you can also include your own option entries as well.
+1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle (ex: `:nuzzle/base-url`), but you can also include your own option entries as well.
 The associated value can be of any type.

-2. Page Entries
+Here is a brief summary of all the option entry keys specified by Nuzzle:

+- `:nuzzle/base-url` - URL where site will be hosted.
+Must start with "http://" or "https://".
+Required.
+- `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
+Required.
+- `:nuzzle/publish-dir` - A path to a directory to publish the site into.
+Defaults to `"out"`.
+- `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
+Defaults to `nil` (no overlay).
+- `:nuzzle/syntax-highlighter` - A map of syntax highlighting options for language-tagged code blocks.
+Defaults to `nil` (no syntax highlighting).
+- `:nuzzle/rss-channel` - A map with an RSS channel specification.
+Defaults to `nil` (no RSS feed).
+- `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
+Defaults to `nil` (no drafts included).
+- `:nuzzle/custom-elements` - A map of keywords -> symbols which define functions to transform the Hiccup representation of custom HTML elements.
+Defaults to `{}` (no custom elements).
+- `:nuzzle/server-port` - A port number for the development server to listen on.
+Defaults to `6899`.

-Page entries have a key that is a **vector of keywords**, and their associated value must be a map that represents a single page of the website.
-The key represents the URL of the web page: `[:blog-posts :catching-pikachu]` translates to the URL `"/blog-posts/catching-pikachu"` and will be rendered to disk as `<publish-dir>/blog-posts/catching-pikachu/index.html`.
+2. **Page Entries:** Page entries have a key that is a **vector of keywords**, and their associated value must be a map.
+Each entry represents a single page of the website.
+The key of the entry represents the URL of the web page: `[:blog-posts :catching-pikachu]` translates to the URL `"/blog-posts/catching-pikachu"` and will be rendered to disk as `<publish-dir>/blog-posts/catching-pikachu/index.html`.
+Here is a summary of all the page entry keys specified by Nuzzle to be used inside the associated map value:

-## Special Page Entry Keys
+- `:nuzzle/title`: A title for the web page.
+Required.
+- `:nuzzle/content`: A path to an associated Markdown or HTML file.
+- `:nuzzle/tags`: A set of keywords where each keyword represents a tag name.
+- `:nuzzle/draft?`: A boolean indicating whether this page is a draft or not.
+- `:nuzzle/rss?`: A boolean indicating whether the page should be included in the optional RSS feed.

+## Understanding the Nuzzle Config

 Here's another example config with annotations:
 ```clojure